RandyChen233/Deep-Fault-Localization-Three-Phase-Transmission-Lines/README.md

 To generate labeled training data, we randomly generate a pulse signal to control the switch on/off the three-phase fault:
 ![image](https://github.com/user-attachments/assets/04237ea8-a9e3-45f4-a1d1-d1cb2671c22a)

+I used a for-loop to vary the lengths of the distributed parameters line blocks to simulate the variable location of the three-phase faults.
+Each sample is run for 2 seconds, and within each sample, the three-phase faults are randomly triggered based on the pulse generator.
+The period for the pulse generator is set to 10 sampling times.
+For more details regarding the parameters used in the Simulink models, please reach out to me.

 ## Model Architecture